-If you don’t sew, no worries because I’ve included a no sew tutorial as well.
+If you don’t sew, no worries because I’ve included a no-sew tutorial as well.

-Easy DIY Ticking Fabric Napkins
+Easy DIY Christmas Napkins

 First, I use ticking fabric for the napkin itself because the stripe is woven into the fabric, not printed.
 These are 100% cotton and are easy to care for.
 So begin by cutting your napkins from the ticking fabric measuring 18 x 18 inches.